Welcome to the Kids Advisory Board

 The Lakeview Ledger is the summation of all their hard work.
 The program continues to serve as an excellent opportunity to teach our junior journalists about information literacy and ethical journalism.

 We are currently seeking submissions for our next edition.
-Submit your short stories, poems, articles, comics, artwork, book reviews, and more to us by September 30, 2021.
+Submit your short stories, poems, articles, comics, artwork, book reviews, and more to us at firstname.lastname@example.org.
 This club is open to kids ages 8 to 17.
-If you would like more information about the club, you can email us at .
+If you would like more information about the club, you can email us at email@example.com.

 Copies of the Lakeview Ledger are available at any of our five locations.
 While supplies last.